sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>imlib2</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Image loading, saving, rendering, and manipulation library
+Short desc    : Image loading, saving, rendering, and manipulation library
 URL          : http://docs.enlightenment.org/api/imlib2/html/
-Лицензия     : Imlib2
+License      : Imlib2
-Описание     : Imlib 2 is a library that does image file loading and saving as well
+Descript     : Imlib 2 is a library that does image file loading and saving as well
              : as rendering, manipulation, arbitrary polygon support, etc.  It does
              : ALL of these operations FAST.
 Imlib2 also tries to be highly
              : intelligent about doing them, so writing naive programs can be done